Ten Top Tips for a better LinkedIn Profile

 If you don't ask, you don't get.
 Even if Werner is a bit scary and it's over ten years since our live interview in Amsterdam.

 Why are recommendations so important?

-The power of recommendations is that it's not you talking about yourself - it's what other people are saying.
-In a word, it's credibility, because it's some else's opinion.
+The power of recommendations is that it's not you talking about yourself — it's what other people are saying.
+In a word, it's credibility, because it's someone else's opinion.
 It is social proof, like a hundred Twitter retweets or a thousand Instagram likes.
 Just without the 'bots.

 It's worth asking people to be very specific and precise in their recommendation, and to do the same when you give recommendations.